Academic Calendar 2024-2025

 Students are responsible for familiarizing themselves with and adhering to the regulations concerning academic integrity.
 General information on academic integrity is available at Academic Integrity @ Queen's University, along with School specific information below.

 A departure from academic integrity includes any deliberate attempt to gain unfair advantage academically for oneself or others.
 All forms of departure from academic integrity are considered serious offences within the University community.
-The following defines the domain of relevant acts without providing an exhaustive list:
+The following defines the domain of relevant acts without providing an exhaustive list, and provides some examples of the departure type:

 Plagiarism